espressif/esp-idf/docs/en/api-reference/bluetooth/esp_gatts.rst

     - :example:`bluetooth/bluedroid/ble/gatt_server`
     - :example_file:`GATT Server Example Walkthrough <bluetooth/bluedroid/ble/gatt_server/tutorial/Gatt_Server_Example_Walkthrough.md>`

-* This is a demo similar to Bluetooth SPP.
+* This is a demo similar to Bluetooth® Low Energy (Bluetooth LE) SPP.
 In this demo, GATT server can receive data from UART and then send the data to the peer device automatically.

     - :example:`bluetooth/bluedroid/ble/ble_spp_server`